Training Tools Review Area

 The Center for Substance Abuse Prevention Training Library posts a broad range of full training workshop kits online, including several on Conflict Management topics.

-A 10-chapter book, Helping Others Resolve Differences is available for free as a PDF.
+A 10-chapter book, Party Directed Mediation is available for free as a PDF.
 The author Gregory Encina Billikopf at the University of California Agricultural Personnel Management Program notes “This book is an effort to present practical, sound, research-based ideas hopefully leading to the improved management of deep-seated interpersonal conflict.
 While many of the concepts where originally developed through research in agriculture and agri-business firms, the method has since drawn the interest of a wide range of people from women’s groups, churches, attorneys, and mediation centers throughout the world.
 The methods used require more time than traditional mediation, but are particularly well suited to volunteer mediators, intercultural conflicts, and other conflicts where emotional factors are high.”

-The Cooperative Communication Skills Extended Learning Community is provided as a public sevice by the Institute for Cooperative Communication Skills.
+The New Conversations Initiative is provided as a public sevice by the Institute for Cooperative Communication Skills.
 The website specializes in web-viewable workbooks and articles about communicating effectively.
 The site provides free books, essays and exercises to help you: communicate more creatively, successfully, & compassionately; encourage dialogue/resolve conflicts/prevent violence, & work with family members in building a more cooperative shared life.